mputzer1/See-Food/README.md

 # SeeFood
 ## Abstract
 SeeFood is a project that took inspiration from the TV Show "Silicon Valley" where a "Shazam for Food" was pitched and built.
 We built a food classifier with 101 classes trained on the "Food-101" dataset from ETH Zürich.
-After some experimentation with different modlels and a subset of our data, we decided to use transfer learning on a ResNet-50 model trained on everyday images and implemented our own head to accomplish our food classification objective.
+After some experimentation with different models and a subset of our data, we decided to use transfer learning on a ResNet-50 model trained on everyday images and implemented our own network layers to accomplish our food classification objective.

 Read more about our project here:
 ## Experimentation Results